-Cunningham Falls State Park is located near Thurmont, just off Route 15, so you shouldn't have any trouble getting to the park.
-Once inside the park, it should be easy to get around, although some rounds are a bit curvy.
+Cunningham Falls State Park can be found 65 miles northwest of Baltimore, just off US-15, and you’ll also be only 33 miles from Michaux State Forest, which has some impressive parks and campgrounds as well.
+Once you are inside of the park, it should be easy to get around, although some rounds are a bit curvy.
 There are several parking areas around the park, including at the campground and near Cunningham Falls.

-Whether you choose the William Houck Area or The Manor Area for RV camping, both are easy to locate, resting just three miles west and three miles south of Thurmont, respectively.
+Whether you choose the William Houck Campground or The Manor Area for RV camping, both are easy to locate, resting just a few miles south of Thurmont.
 The William Houck Camping Area is considerably bigger than the Manor Area, but both have paved roads that you can get your RV through.
 Some people prefer the Manor Camping Area because the roads are a little bit easier to navigate and not quite as winding.
 Plus, the campsites have more space between them.
 Both camping areas have wider main roads going through them with narrower roads leading to the individual campsites, but they aren't too bad to get around.

 Campgrounds and parking in Cunningham Falls State Park